Part V

 Beyond increasing serotonin and oxytocin, empathogens can feel like a softening of inner armor.
 Fear and defensiveness may recede, allowing warmth, trust, and affection to come forward.

-You may experience a tender, almost childlike openness—ideal for revisiting difficult memories with compassion when held in trauma-informed care (for example, alongside Inner Child work).
+You may experience a tender, almost childlike openness—ideal for revisiting difficult memories with compassion when held in experienced, grounded support.

 Without containment, this same openness can lead to over-disclosure, boundary loosening, or idealizing others.